duckduckgo/Android/CONTRIBUTING.md

 # Contributing to DuckDuckGo

-Thank you for taking the time to contribute to DuckDuckGo! :sparkles
+Thank you for taking the time to contribute to DuckDuckGo! :sparkles:

 We are pleased to open up the project to you - our community.
 How can you contribute?